 By the way, that six-year-old girl is now twelve, and she is amazeballs.
 She is still kind and sweet and generous, but she also has awesome boundaries.
 She says “no” when she doesn’t like something or doesn’t want to do something.
 And when the other person has a cow, she goes into another room and reads a book.
 She knows their cow is their problem and has nothing to do with her.
 At the same time she remains very loving and kind and respectful and generous.
 But she doesn’t let anyone control her life.
 She takes responsibility for controlling her own life, and she lets others control theirs.

-What Does the Bible Say About Self-Denial?
+What Does the Bible Say About Dying to Self?

 We’ll start with what the Creator says about this concept of dying to ourselves – and what it means and what it doesn’t mean to die.